wardakjarin/Zentry__lite/README.md

 All design credits go to **[Zentry](https://zentry.com/)** (it got the coolest website i've ever seen).
 This project is created purely for **educational purposes** and is not intended for commercial use or public deployment.For more details ,check out:
 **[Zentry_whitepaper](https://zentry.com/whitepaper)**

-Built this visually captivating website inspired by **[Zentry](https://zentry.com/)**, featuring scroll-triggered animations, geometric transitions, and engaging video storytelling. experience a luxurious, modern feel, focusing on engaging UI/UX and smooth responsiveness, capturing the essence of what makes an eye captivating.
+Built this visually captivating website inspired by **[Zentry](https://zentry.com/)**, featuring scroll-triggered animations, geometric transitions, and engaging video storytelling. experience a luxurious, modern feel, focusing on engaging UI/UX and smooth responsiveness, capturing the essence of what makes an website eye captivating .

 <h5>All ik is i tried my lvl best, although its not much its honest work,,Thank you</h5>